Paralysed man walks again with brain-controlled exoskeleton

 Four years ago that life changed forever when he fell 12 metres (40 feet) from a balcony while on a night out, severing his spinal chord and leaving him paralysed from the shoulders down.

 "When you're in my position, when you can't do anything with your body...
-I wanted to do something with my brain," Thibault told AFP.
+I wanted to do something with my brain," Thibault told AFP on Thursday.

 Training on a video-game avatar system for months to acquire the skills needed to operate the exoskeleton, he said he had to "relearn" natural movements from scratch.